greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

+1. Update pinkySim simplified C output to handle pop's where registers are not restored (pop should still occur for value, but it will be lost, right?)
+1. Check EEPROM read values at 0x800 and 0x600 on both controllers...
+    1. Update gdbCmdFile with values (see TODOs)
 1. Things to try immediately (see farther below for more details)
     1. What if 0x100010d8 is >= 5?
         1. Check main loop